Best Indian films and web series in 2021: The slivers of light amidst the looming darkness

 And the year’s biggest box-office winner … came from foreign shores.
-Spider-Man: No Way Home, a typically Hollywood combination of spectacle and sentiment. trumped the takings of Rohit Shetty’s Sooryavanshi and laid Kabir Khan’s 83 low.
+Spider-Man: No Way Home, a typically Hollywood combination of spectacle and sentiment, trumped the takings of Rohit Shetty’s Sooryavanshi and laid Kabir Khan’s 83 low.

 Streamers kept pace with the competition, pushing out a punishing number of films and series.
 They often landed on Friday, a date reserved for the movies.
 Will Monday, or for that matter any other day of the week, become the new Friday for streaming platforms in 2022?
 Our click-weary fingers are crossed.
 Here are some of the discoveries, surprises and highs and lows of 2021.